connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 _And that's it!_ **You're done.** You should now see ESLint highlighting all of your errors in VS Code, and Prettier auto-formatting your style when you save.

 _... but what about the Prettier extension?_ We don't need it.
-Because `eslint-plugin-prettier` already connects Prettier's formatter to ESLint, we can just rely on the ESLint plugin alone.
+Because `eslint-plugin-prettier` already connects Prettier's formatter to ESLint, we can just rely on the ESLint extension alone.
 Every time the ESLint formatter is called on save, it will automatically add Prettier's formatting on top.
 One less thing to worry about!

 ## STEP 4: More Configuration (Optional)